 Impact of Financial Independence and Societal Expectations on the Role Played by Women in Household Dynamics

-• Saima Shafiullah COMSATS University, Islamabad-Islamabad Campus, Pakistan
+• Saima Shafiullah COMSATS University Islamabad, Islamabad Campus, Pakistan

-Keywords: financial independence, household dynamics, societal challenges, women’s decision-making
+financial independence, household dynamics, societal challenges, women’s decision-making

 Abstract